aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/shape-options/tile-picture-as-a-texture-inside-the-shape/_index.md

 ---
 title: Tile Picture as a Texture inside the Shape with JavaScript via C++
 linktitle: Tile Picture as a Texture inside the Shape
 type: docs
 weight: 1700
 url: /javascript-cpp/tile-picture-as-a-texture-inside-the-shape/
 description: Learn how to tile a small picture as a texture inside a shape using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-When the picture is small and does not cover the entire surface of the shape without losing its quality, then you have the option to tile it.
-Tiling fills the shape surface with a small image by repeating them as if they are tiles.
+When the picture is small and does not cover the entire surface of the shape while maintaining its quality, you have the option to tile it.
+Tiling fills the shape surface with a small image by repeating it as if it were tiles.

 ## **Tile Picture as a Texture inside the Shape**

-You can fill the shape surface with some image and tile it using the [**Shape.isTiling()**](https://reference.aspose.com/cells/javascript-cpp/texturefill/#isTiling--) property and setting it **true**.
-Please see the following sample code, its [sample Excel file](46465050.xlsx) as well as the screenshot for a reference.
+You can fill the shape surface with an image and tile it using the [**Shape.isTiling()**](https://reference.aspose.com/cells/javascript-cpp/texturefill/#isTiling--) property by setting it **true**.
+Please see the following sample code, its [sample Excel file](46465050.xlsx) as well as the screenshot for reference.

 ## **Screenshot**